jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -v 10 -u 127.0.0.1 12345
 ```
-If succesful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `12345`.
+If successful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `12345`.
-These console messages can be surpressed with the option ```-q```.
+These console messages can be suppressed with the option ```-q```.
 Multiple UDP destinations are allowed with the experimental ``U``-switch, e.g.:
 ```console
 AIS-catcher -v 10 -U 127.0.0.1 12345 -U 127.0.0.1 23456
 ```